Light-Up! Night honorees named for 2025 Nights of Lights

 A second Spanish occupation and the eventual acquisition of Florida by the young United States changed the flags that flew over the city.
 Since coming to the city, the Menorcan colonists and their descendants have been an integral part of St. Augustine and St. Johns County for more than two centuries.

-Preserving and promoting the Menorcan heritage through events and membership.
+Preserving and promoting Menorcan heritage through events and membership.

 The Menorcan Cultural Society was founded in the 1980s to preserve and promote the heritage and culture of the Menorcans who left their Mediterranean homeland to make a new life in the New World.
 We are the only Menorcan society in the United States, and we enjoy a worldwide membership.